Zel-hub7/ToDoList/README.md

 ### Key Features <a name="key-features"></a>

 - Task Management: Organize and manage your tasks efficiently with a user-friendly interface.
-Add, update, and delete tasks seamlessly to keep track of your to-do list.
+Add, update, and delete tasks seamlessly to keep track of your to-do list. <br>
 - Priority and Due Dates: Set priorities and due dates for your tasks to effectively manage your time and stay on top of your deadlines.
 Easily prioritize tasks based on importance and schedule them accordingly.
 - Collaboration and Sharing: Collaborate with others by sharing your task lists.
 Invite team members, friends, or family to collaborate on tasks, enabling seamless coordination and delegation of responsibilities.